 My student is not doing well academically and emotionally and wants to come home.
 What do I do?

-Begin by directing your concern and questions to the Vice President of Spiritual Formation, the Director of Community Life or the Director of Student Retention.
+Begin by directing your concern and questions to the Vice President of Student Development, the Director of Community Life or the Director of Student Retention.
 They can work with your student, coordinating care with resources and exploring options to help your student achieve his or her goals.